 It doesn’t matter if your fuel wood is wet.
 Just put it near the fire and it will dry out.
 But your tinder and kindling must be dry if they are going to ignite.

-Or forget about finding dry tinder.
-Be prepared like a scout and bring a firestarter along.
+If I know that it will be rainy when I go camping, I will be prepared like a scout and bring a firestarter along.
 Some options:

 - Dryer lint